pecs2018/pecs2018.github.io/program.md

 # Poster sessions

+Posters will be up in two sessions: Monday-Tuesday and Wednesday-Thursday.
+Be sure to attend your poster during your allotted time.

+Poster board dimensions are 32" wide by 64" tall (about 0.8 x 1.6 meters).

 ### Monday	14-Oct	110	9:45	Estuaries, part 1

 111	Sohaib	Alahmed	*(U Maine)*	Isolating residual flow drivers in a macrotidal and convergent estuary: a numerical study